HuanLab/SteroidXtract/README.md

 SteroidXtract is written in Python and is publicly available for non-commercial use.

-For detailed instructions, please refer to the usr manual of SteroidXtract.
+For detailed instructions, please refer to the user manual of SteroidXtract.

 HuanLab
 Oct 2, 2020